The Xometry app works best with JavaScript enabled!

 Which Type of Polyester Has a Wide Range of Applications?

-Polyester finds the most use as a fabric or textile.
+Polyester is the most used as a fabric or textile.
 This application includes fishing nets, carpets, ropes, clothing, sportswear, and air filters.
 Polyester accounts for over half the total fiber use globally.

 Where Is Polyester Most Commonly Used?